This article includes links which we may receive compensation for if you click, at no cost to you.

 LEARN MORE: Read our full AIG life insurance review

 PolicyGenius: Best for Price Comparisons

 Comparison shoppers will like PolicyGenius, especially if you’re not in perfect health.

 Just to be clear: PolicyGenius does not provide insurance directly.
 Instead, the service helps you compare quotes from most of the big name insurance companies online, making it fast and efficient to find your best rate.

 PolicyGenius has great educational content, too.
 You can learn about the terminology used to describe insurance policies, and there’s also an Insurance Checkup tool to check whether you have the right insurance and coverage for your needs.

 How Big a Life Insurance Policy Should I Take Out?

-If you’re still unsure exactly how big a policy you need to take out, you could check the life insurance needs calculator on Quotacy.
-All you need to do is enter some basic information about your assets, obligations, and what you might require funds for, and Quotacy will suggest how much life insurance coverage you might need to take out.
+If you’re still unsure exactly how big a policy you need, you could check the life insurance needs calculator on Quotacy.
+Just enter some basic information about your assets, obligations, and future needs and Quotacy will suggest a coverage amount.

-The key is to take it out before you need it.
-If you manage to lock in a decent rate while you’re still young, you’ll thank yourself later on in life.
+The key is to buy coverage before you need it.
+When you lock in a decent rate while you’re still young, you’ll thank yourself later on in life.